Definition of

 There are different ways to cite a bibliography.

-Writers, especially those working on scientific or nonfiction topics, must use bibliographical reference criteria to cite the sources they use in their work.
-These references usually appear at the bottom of the page or at the end of the book and allow the reader to access the original source cited by the author and compare the data.
+Writers, especially those who are dedicated to scientific topics or those belonging to the field of non-fiction, must manage the criteria of bibliographical references to cite the sources they use in their works.
+Typically, these references appear at the foot of the page or at the end of the book and allow the reader to access the original source cited by the author and contrast the data.

 How to write a bibliography

-Although there is no single way to cite a bibliography , in order to avoid multiple nomenclatures in the presentation of this type of data, a series of standards have been created that can help to clearly elaborate them.
+Although there is no single way to cite a bibliography , to avoid multiple nomenclatures in the presentation of this type of data, a series of rules have been created that can help to clearly prepare them.

-The documents cited in a bibliography are those that could be used to extract relevant information in the publication being presented and their purpose is to facilitate readers' access to the originals from which said information comes.
+The documents cited in a bibliography are those that could have been used to extract relevant information in the publication being presented and their purpose is to facilitate readers' access to the originals from which said information comes.

-When citing a particular work, the title and author should be written (in the case of a text written by numerous authors, each of them should be separated from each other by a semicolon.
-Things like "various authors", "anonymous", "etc.") should not be written, as well as the edition and the year in which it was first published.
+When citing a certain work, the title of the work and the author will be written (in the case that it is a text that has been prepared by numerous authors, each of them will be placed separated by a semicolon from each other.
+No You should write things like "various authors", "anonymous", "etc."), as well as the edition and the year in which it was first published.

 Ways to cite

-Thus, the most correct way to present a bibliography is: Author .
+Thus, the most correct way in which a bibliography can be expressed is: Author .
 Title of the work .
-Number of the edition used, unless it is the first one.
+Edition number used, unless it is the first.
 Place where it was published and Publisher.
 ISBN of the book.
 Example: Jiménez Montoya, Pedro; García Meseguer, Álvaro; Morán Cabré, Francisco.
 Reinforced concrete.
 14th ed.
 Barcelona: Gustavo Gili, 2000.

-If you wish to cite a particular chapter , it is advisable to use an outline headed by the author of the chapter, followed by the title, edition number, publisher and number of pages covered by the reference.
-Example: Nash, Mark. «The art of movement».
-In: Fields of force: an essay on the kinetic.
+If you wish to cite a particular chapter , a diagram that is headed with the author of the chapter, followed by the title, edition number, publisher, and number of pages covered by said reference, will be appropriate.
+Example: Nash, Mark.
+"The art of movement."
+In: Force fields: an essay on the kinetic.
 Barcelona: MACBA, 2000, p.
 313-316.

-Finally, if you wish to refer to a work that belongs to an article published in a journal, you should write the author of the article, the title, the name of the journal, the volume and number (year in which it was published) and the pages it covers.
-Example: Gerngross, Tillman U.; Slater, Steven C. «Plastics of plant origin».
-Research and science, No. 289 (2000), p.
+Finally, if you wish to refer to a work that belongs to an article published in a magazine, write the author, the title, the name of the magazine, the volume and number (year in which it came out) and the pages. that encompasses.
+Example: Gerngross, Tillman U.; Slater, Steven C. "Plant-based plastics."
+Research and science, no. 289 (2000), p.
 4-9.